 General Chairman, Co-chairman, Credentials/Registration, Program, Table Decorations, Hospitality, Tour & Dutch Treat Dinner, Welcome Bags.
 Hotel:

 Check prices at hotels for discount on rooms, and what they will provide free (hospitality room/Suite, USA Flag, piano, table decorations (colors of napkins/tablecloths, votive candles, mirror tiles, etc.).
 Usually we book 15-25 rooms.
 Make sure the hotel knows the group is SMALL (50-75) but may increase.
 This will help in having an alternate room available if a larger crowd arrives.
 Have an agreement with the hotel about decorations for the tables.
 See how much time you will have to decorate, and how much room on the table you can use.
 Once the hotel is engaged, read the contract with a very careful eye, especially all the fine print.
 Pay careful attention to any committed numbers.
 What is the hotel's cancellation policy?

-We do pay sales tax under our 501 (c)(3) status if the hosting society has received sales tax exemption in their state.

-When selecting menus, take into consideration foods liked by most people.
+If the hosting society has received sales tax exemption in their state, then we will not be required to pay sales tax When selecting menus, take into consideration foods liked by most people.
 A dessert is the last thing people remember about a good dinner.
 Women prefer smaller portions of entrees.
 Sometimes the chef will allow smaller portions.

-Include tax and tip in the price charged to members.
-If the state society has a sales tax exemption, tax should not be included.
+Include the hotel service charge (usually at least 20% of food and beverage charges) and sales tax (only if required) in the amount charged to members.
 Have an agreement with the hotel to honor "allergies" of guests.

-As soon as menus are selected and prices are agreed upon start compiling a registration form.
+As soon as menus are selected and prices are agreed upon, start compiling a registration form.
 Try, if at all possible, to have flexibility in the guaranteed numbers of meals.
 Establish a deadline date with the hotel as to when they will stop taking the reservation number for meals.
 Stick with the deadline.
 A Hospitality room or small Meeting Room is needed for Board Meetings.
 Set up for 14-16 people.
-The Meeting Room for the Assembly should be set up for 50-70 people with Head Table National Officers (National President, National 1st Vice President, National 2nd Vice President, National Recording Secretary, National Treasurer, National Chaplain.
-They must face the audience.
+The Meeting Room for the National Assembly should be set up for 50-70 people with a Head Table placing officers facing the audience.
+The National President should be placed in the center with the National Recording Secretary and National Parliamentarian to her immediate right and left.
+All other National Officers are then seated next to the National Recording Secretary and National Parliamentarian in the order in which they appear in the by-laws, with the National First Vice President to the right, National Second Vice President to the left, and alternating from right to left on either side of the National President to the opposite ends of the head table.

-The National Registrar, National Historian, National Corresponding Secretary, and Parliamentarian need to sit on the front row or at a table in the front of the room.

 Tented name plaques need to be made for each National Officer (name and office) and placed on the table in front of her with the name and office in view of the members.
 Banquet Room for two nights (Opening Night Banquet and Creative Arts Banquet) with Head Table needs to be reserved.
 National President will tell you who will sit at the Head Table for both banquets.
 A microphone is needed for table podium for ALL events.